-6) The use of consultants should only occur when the relevant skills or experience cannot be found among existing staff and after confirmation of this requirement in writing by senior management.
+8) The use of consultants should only occur when the relevant skills or experience cannot be found among existing staff and after confirmation of this requirement in writing by senior management.

-7) Upgrading the capacity-building policy to qualify the staff, including staff in regional offices, for multi-sector proficiency, in order to improve staff mobility and their flexibility for redeployment to new or additional activities.
+9) Upgrading the capacity-building policy to qualify the staff, including staff in regional and area offices, for multi-sector proficiency, in order to improve staff mobility and their flexibility for redeployment to new or additional activities.

-8) Reduction by the General Secretariat and the three Sectors of the Union of the cost of documentation by, among other measures, conducting paperless conferences and meetings of all kinds and at all levels; encouraging staff to avoid printing of e-mails and documents; reducing the archiving of additional paper documentation; pursuing initiatives aimed at making ITU a fully paperless organization; and fostering the adoption of innovative information and communication technology (ICT) solutions as viable and sustainable substitutes for paper, without any significant decrease in the quality of the information provided to event participants or to ITU staff in the course of their day-to-day work.
+10) Reduction by the General Secretariat and the three Sectors of the Union of the cost of documentation by, among other measures, pursuing initiatives aimed at making ITU a fully paperless organization; and fostering the adoption of innovative information and communication technology (ICT) solutions, without any significant decrease in the quality of the information provided to event participants or to ITU staff in the course of their day-to-day work.

-9) Reducing to the absolute minimum necessary the printing and distribution of ITU promotional/non-revenue generating publications.
+11) Reducing to the absolute minimum necessary the printing and distribution of ITU promotional/non-revenue generating publications, including by using the ITU website to its fullest potential in line with the provisions of Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.

-10) Implementation of practicable measures for making savings in the provision of interpretation and the translation of ITU documents, including minimizing the length of documents, and in the preparation of publications for events of all kinds and at all levels, without prejudice to the goals of Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, as well as through optimization of resource usage in the language services, including the use of alternative translation procedures, while maintaining translation quality and the accuracy of telecommunication/ICT terminology.
+12) Implementation of practicable measures for making savings in the provision of interpretation and the translation of ITU documents, including minimizing the length of documents, and in the preparation of publications for events of all kinds and at all levels, without prejudice to the goals of Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, as well as through optimization of resource usage in the language services, including through the use of alternative translation procedures, while maintaining translation quality and the accuracy of telecommunication/ICT terminology.

-11) Increasing the efficiency of World Summit on the Information Society (WSIS) programme activities and activities aimed at achievement of the Sustainable Development Goals, consistent with the financial plan and the biennial budget and, as appropriate, through cost recovery and voluntary contributions.
-Participation by the regional offices, in collaboration with other United Nations agencies, in WSIS activities being carried out at the regional level.
+13) Increasing the efficiency of World Summit on the Information Society (WSIS) programme activities and activities aimed at achievement of the Sustainable Development Goals, consistent with the financial plan and the biennial budget and, as appropriate, through cost recovery and voluntary contributions in accordance with the ITU Financial Regulations and Financial Rules.
+Participation by the regional and area offices, in collaboration with other United Nations agencies, in WSIS activities being carried out at the regional level.

-12) Optimization of the number and duration of meetings, and holding such meetings with the aid of ICT capabilities.
+14) Optimization of the number and duration of meetings, and holding such meetings with the aid of telecommunication/ICT capabilities.
 Reduction of the number of groups to the minimum necessary through their restructuring and/or termination of their work in the absence of any outcomes and/or where there is duplication of activities, while avoiding any risk, in particular, of failure to fulfil the strategic and operational goals and objectives of the Union.

-13) Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency through budget reallocation, when necessary.

-14) For new activities or those having additional financial resource implications, a "value-added" assessment shall be made and implemented in order to improve efficiency and to avoid overlap and duplication.
+15) For new activities or those having additional financial resource implications, a "value-added" assessment shall be made and implemented in order to improve efficiency, to avoid overlap and duplication and to minimize the need for additional funding for the so-called unfunded mandatory activities, through the development of criteria aimed at selecting the minimum number of necessary objectives.

-15) Sound consideration of the size of, location of and resources allocated to regional initiatives, outputs and assistance to members, the regional presence both in the regions and at headquarters, as well as those actions resulting from the outcome of the World Telecommunication Development Conference and the Buenos Aires Action Plan, and financed directly as activities from the Sector budget.
+16) Sound consideration of the size of, location of and resources allocated to regional initiatives, outputs and assistance to members, the regional presence both in the regions and at headquarters, as well as those actions resulting from the outcome of the World Telecommunication Development Conference and the ITU-D Action Plan, and financed directly as activities from the Sector budget.